 Adam C. Engst is the publisher of TidBITS and the TidBITS Content Network.
 He has written numerous technical books, including Take Control of Preview and the best-selling Internet Starter Kit series, and many magazine articles—thanks to Contributing Editor positions at MacUser, MacWEEK, and Macworld.
 He has been turned into an action figure.

-Glenn Fleishman is a veteran technology writer who has contributed to dozens of publications across his career, including Macworld, the New York Times, Wired, the Atlantic, and the Economist.
+Glenn Fleishman is a veteran technology writer who has contributed to dozens of publications across his career, including Macworld, Fast Company, and Increment.
 He has also written dozens of editions of books in the Take Control series.
+He spent 2019 and 2020 building 100 tiny type museums full of real printing artifacts.
 Glenn lives in Seattle with his wife and two children.

 Jason Snell has been writing about Apple since it was doomed—1994, to be exact—and was the lead editor for Macworld for more than a decade.
 He also oversaw editorial operations for PCWorld, TechHive, and Greenbot.
 He currently writes about technology at sixcolors.com, and hosts the Upgrade and Download podcasts at relay.fm, and produces and hosts many other podcasts at theincomparable.com.

 Jeff Carlson is a contributing editor of TidBITS, a frequent contributor to DPReview, Macworld, and CreativePro, and the author of best-selling books on the Mac, digital photography, and, in earlier incarnations, web design and Palm organizers.
 He consumes almost too much coffee.
 Almost.

 Jeff Porten has 25 years of experience as an independent consultant to small businesses and nonprofits, concentrating on information technologies, business planning, and personal and organizational workflow management.